 Preetam Kumar UPSC Biography

 Preetam Kumar IAS biography says that in spite of making it to the interview stage in his first two attempts, he was unable to make it onto the final list of recommended candidates for the civil service.
 Preetam Kumar has achieved AIR 9 in the UPSC CSE 2021 on his third attempt, and his dream of becoming an IAS officer will soon come true.
 Despite making it to the interview stage in his previous two attempts, he was unable to establish himself in the final list of recommended students for civil offerings.
 Preetam Kumar has now achieved AIR 9 in the UPSC CSE 2021 on his third attempt, making the realization of his dream of becoming an IAS officer imminent.
 Preetam’s father, a veteran of the Kargil war, always wished for his son to join the government services in order to serve the country, but in the beginning, Preetam paid little attention.
 Later, while still in college, he did a career analysis and discovered that civil services were a better choice than other careers.
 He learned more about it and came to appreciate the service’s ideologies and the authority it wields.
 At that point, he made the decision to join the civil service.

 UPSC Topper Preetam Kumar Education

-He earned 8.6 cgpa while earning his graduation degree in Btech electric engineering.
+He earned an 8.6 CGPA while earning his graduate degree in Btech electric engineering.
 He achieved 95% on his class 10th test and 93% on his class 12th exam.